twentyfortysix/uccnc_screenset_2046/README.md

 UC300ETH_M45
 UC300ETH_UB1
 ..
+If it loads you are all ok, if you do a mistake like typo and such it will not load.
+Once it loads it should work as any other screenset.
+In worst scenario there might be a button/function your controler does not support.

 ## Goodies
 If you need to create your own buttons check out UCCNC/Flashscreen/BMP/Stepcraft_2046/ folder, you gonna find there bunch of `_empty_...png` spare clean buttons.